• Skip to primary navigation

 If you want to keep the cake longer, it will stay good in an airtight container in the fridge for up to a week.

-Bundt cake freezes very well.
+This bundt cake also freezes very well.
 Wrap the cake tightly in plastic wrap and seal it in a freezer bag or vacuum sealer bag.
 It will stay good in the freezer for up to four months.

 Slice of bundt cake on old fashioned ivy plate, sitting on crocheted tablecloth.